 Soaps Or Sanitizers: The Great Debate

 Creating and maintaining a healthy environment is a top priority for building owners and operators.
-In their efforts to prevent the spread of germs, reduce absenteeism and improve the overall health of workers within the facility, cleaning managers rely on soaps and sanitizers as a way for employees to disinfect on their own.
-Unfortunately, there is often confusion about which of these products is the best option to fight against germs.
+In their efforts to prevent the spread of germs, which can increase absenteeism, decision makers rely on soaps and sanitizers.
+Unfortunately, there is often confusion about which of these products is the best option.

-In-house cleaning mangers often look to their distributor as a resource to help understand the subtle differences between soaps and sanitizers, as well as determine which product is best suited for their environments and the facility’s unique needs.
-Distributors comment that the distinction is actually quite easy.
+It is up to distributors to help customers understand the differences between soaps and sanitizers and to determine which product is best suited to their environments and the facility’s unique needs.

-“Many people think of soaps and sanitizers as one-in-the-same, but they are not,” says Joshua Kraft, sales manager and education coordinator for Bruco Inc., a distributor in Billings, Mont.
+“Many people think of soaps and sanitizers as one-in-the-same, but they are not,” says Joshua Kraft, sales manager and education coordinator for Bruco Inc., Billings, Mont.

-Some experts actually recommend using the products in a two-step process, while others advise using them separately, depending on the particular need.
+Some distributors recommend using the products in a two-step process, while others advise using them separately depending on the particular need.

 What everyone agrees on, however, is the importance of regular hand washing with soap and water.
 According to the Centers for Disease Control and Prevention (CDC), the most important thing people can do to keep from getting sick and spreading illness is to clean their hands.

-“Hand washing seems old fashioned but it sure does work,” says David Sikes, president of Sikes Paper Co. in Atlanta.
+“Handwashing is old fashioned but it sure does work,” says David Sikes, president, Sikes Paper Co., Atlanta.
 “I wash my hands about 20 times a day and I haven’t had a cold in a long time.”

 Different By Design

 Washing hands with soap and water is a tried-and-true method that — when done correctly — is effective at killing most bacteria.
-Soap is also typically milder than a hand sanitizer — which usually contains alcohol — so it is safe for most people to use.
+Soap is typically milder than sanitizer, which usually contains alcohol, so it is safe for most people to use.

 “Soap has been cleaning since before your mother was born,” says Charles E. Barnes, Sr., president of Memphis Chemical and Janitorial Supply, Memphis, Tenn.
 “It’s an old solution that continues to work.
-I’d venture to guess that a lot of people think that sanitizers can take the place of soap, but it’s just not true.
-Soap will always be around and will always be the best thing to clean with.”
+I think a lot of people think sanitizers take the place of soap.
+No, soap will always be around and will always be the best thing to clean with.”

-That said, even this tried and true method of cleaning is not without its faults.
-Soap is not as effective as sanitizers when it comes to killing germs (especially when used improperly), and it can only be used when water is available.
+So why wouldn’t someone use soap?
+The product is not without faults.
+Soap is not as effective as sanitizer at killing germs (especially when used improperly), and it can only be used when water is available.

-More abrasive varieties of soap can also damage the skin unless used in combination with a moisturizer.
+More abrasive varieties can also damage the skin unless used in combination with moisturizer.

-Unlike soap, sanitizers can be used anytime, anywhere because they do not require water.
+Unlike soap, sanitizer can be used anytime, anywhere because it does not require water.
 Also, most commercial sanitizers are 99.9 percent effective at killing germs.

 “It’s a giant misconception that sanitizers can clean hands,” Sikes says.
-“You do not remove the dirt by using hand sanitizers.
-You just get rid of the germs that exist in the dirt.
+“You do not remove the dirt, just the germs that exist in the dirt.
 Your hands continue to be dirty, they are just germ-free.”

 The Right Spot

-Distributors agree that soap should be available in every restroom and any other cleaning station where water is present (each area should also be equipped with paper towels or hand dryers).
+Where should each product be used or, more important, where shouldn’t they be?
+For starters, distributors agree that soap should be available in every restroom and any other cleaning station where water is present (each area should also be equipped with paper towels or dryers).

 “There’s no replacement for soap,” Barnes says.
 “You must have it in every environment.
-I’ve seen offices with sanitizer in the soap dispenser within a restroom.
+I’ve seen offices with sanitizer in the soap dispenser in a restroom.
 That’s not acceptable.”

-To make soap most effective, it is important to educate the cleaning staff on how to use it properly.
-In some cases, a constant reminder within the facility is preferable.
-Some cleaning departments might benefit from the CDC’s “Ounce of Prevention” poster available at www.cdc.gov/ounceofprevention.
+To make soap most effective, educate end users on how to use it properly.
+In some cases, a constant reminder in a customers’ facility is preferable.
+For these users, it may be beneficial to download the CDC’s “Ounce of Prevention” poster.

-The education process should also include a discussion of antibacterial soaps, which many users believe are better cleaners.
-In fact, antibacterial soaps are no more effective at killing germs than regular soap and water.
-Some experts also comment that their use may even lead to the development of resistant bacteria, making it even more difficult to kill germs in the future.
+The education process should include a discussion of antibacterial soaps, which many users believe are better cleaners.
+In fact, antibacterial soaps are no more effective at killing germs than regular soap and water and their use may lead to the development of resistant bacteria, making it even hard to kill the germs in the future.

 “Antibacterial soap is vastly overused in the general marketplace,” Sikes says.
 “It became en vogue because people thought they were doing a better job by offering it.
-Clearly we have now found that to be untrue, so we’ve cut way back on the amount of anti-bacterial soaps we’re selling.”
+Clearly we have now found that’s not true, so we’ve cut way back on the amount of anti-bacterial soaps we’re selling.”

 “In the best-case scenario we would like to always properly and thoroughly wash our hands, but in some instances access to water is not available,” Sikes says.
-“In those cases, sanitizers are a wonderful back-up method.”
+“In those cases, sanitizers are a wonderful back-up method to sanitize hands.”

-Schools, nursing homes, day care centers, and other facilities with sensitive populations can also benefit from having sanitizer dispensers at various points between hand-washing stations.
-In most other environments, sanitizer stations are not necessary, however, some departments might choose to offer desk- or pocket-sized sanitizers for employee use.
+Schools, nursing homes, daycares, and other facilities with sensitive populations can also benefit from having sanitizer dispensers at various points between restrooms.
+In most other environments, wall-mounted sanitizer isn’t necessary, however, personal-use sanitizers can be offered to keep in a desk or pocket.

-As with soaps, cleaning workers should be educated about how to use sanitizers.
-They must learn that sanitizing is not a substitute for hand washing; if their hands are visibly dirty, washing with soap and water is essential (sanitizing can follow, but shouldn’t replace it).
+As with soaps, end users should be educated about how to use sanitizers.
+They must learn that sanitizing is not a substitute for hand washing; if their hands are visibly dirty, washing with soap and water is essential (sanitizing can follow that step, but shouldn’t replace it).

-“If a worker’s hands are dirty, just sanitizing them is short-sighted,” Sikes says.
+“If someone’s hands are dirty, just to sanitize them is short-sighted,” Sikes says.
 “Sanitizers are not a panacea, but they do fill a void.”

-Sanitizers are inappropriate in any environment where an employee may misuse the product.
-The population in a prison or homeless shelter, for example, could abuse the alcohol-based product by ingesting it or by using it as a flammable accelerant.
-In facilities where children are present, sanitizers should be placed out of their reach and used only with adult supervision.
+Sanitizers are inappropriate in any environment where an end user may misuse the product.
+The population in a prison or homeless shelter, for example, could abuse the alcohol-based product by ingesting it or by trying to light the flammable product.
+In facilities where children are present, it should be placed out of their reach and used only with adult supervision.
 Alternatives to ingestible sanitizers include wipes or lotion-based products.